The Danger of Deepfakes: A New Form of Security Threat

 If you’re suspicious of the other person, consider having them verify their identity from a different channel of communication.

+II.
 Spotting Video Deepfakes

 Video deepfakes have the potential to be more convincing than audio deepfakes.
-Keeping this in mind, you’ll want to consider the following red flags:
+Keeping this in mind, you’ll want to consider the following red flags:-

 - Unnatural movement or blinking